 The landscape of M&A is constantly changing, and what worked years ago might not work today.
 Therefore, the integration team must continuously improve their process and always be on top of their game.

-Another recipe for better integration is a strong partnership with the business leader.
-The integration team must ensure that the business unit leaders understand that they are accountable for its success.
-Here's a checklist that integration leaders must expect from business leaders:
+Another key aspect for improved integration is a strong partnership with the business unit leader.
+The integration team must ensure that the business unit leaders understand that they are also accountable for integration success.

 Despite popular belief, HR should not always be responsible for cultural integration.
 For example, in a large company, different businesses have their own culture, which is why the receiving business unit must own its integration.